Project Team and Collaborators

 The Crossing Boundaries Project is a collaborative effort between Hobart and William Smith Colleges and the Cornell Laboratory of Ornithology.
 Crossing Boundaries provides middle and high school students with knowledge, skills, motivation, and inspiration to use information and communication technologies in addressing biodiversity conservation issues in local and international contexts.

 Jim MaKinster directs the project, focusing in particular on the design and implementation of teacher professional development.
-He is an Associate Professor of Education and Environmental Studies at Hobart and William Smith Colleges.
-An expert in teacher professional development, curriculum development, and use of technology in educational settings, he also directs the GIT Ahead project (NSF ATE #0602751).
+He is a Professor of Science Education at Hobart and William Smith Colleges.
+An expert in teacher professional development, curriculum development, and use of technology in educational settings, he also directed the GIT Ahead project (NSF ATE #0602751).
 His doctoral studies involved working with large numbers of teachers in web-supported learning communities and conducting professional development workshops related to inquiry-based teaching.

 Courtney Wilson was the Curriculum Specialist.
-She is a 2008 graduate of William Smith College with a B.A. in Public Policy and Environmental Studies.
+She was a 2008 graduate of William Smith College with a B.A. in Public Policy and Environmental Studies.
 During the summer of 2008, she spent 14 weeks working at the Amazon Institute for People and the Environment (IMAZON) as an intern for Crossing Boundaries.
-She has since traveled to Kenya with the project and is writing curriculum modules that use a variety of technologies to explore conservation biology issues in U.S. and international settings.
-Courtney is now pursuing graduate work in Natural Resources and Informatics at the University of Michigan.

 Carol Burch, Hannibal High School

 Roberta Palmiotto, Union Springs Central School

 Karen Taylor, Dryden High School